aanthonymax/ant-and-apples/README.md

 # A game about an ant and apples

-I had nothing to do, so out of boredom I made a small game in a couple of days just for fun :)
+I had nothing to do, so out of boredom I made a small game partially using [hmpl-js](https://github.com/hmpl-language/hmpl) in a couple of days just for fun :)

 ## Gameplay